Saturday, February 28, 2026

 Young is also convincing as Jeffrey, though as I noted in the past, it's a bit hard to see why Ellen is drawn to him.
 Certainly, he's smilingly charming over tea leaves on the train when they meet, but for most of the film he's taciturn, and it's entirely understandable his doctor is concerned for his mental health.

-In fairness, Young's performance is such that, combined with the scribe by Mort Briskin and Robert Smith, he keeps the viewer guessing till the end of the film's 91 minutes -- so I'm not sure how much more Young could have done to convey personal appeal while simultaneously causing the audience to wonder about his behavior.
+In fairness, Young's performance is such that, combined with the script by Mort Briskin and Robert Smith, he keeps the viewer guessing till the end of the film's 91 minutes -- so I'm not sure how much more Young could have done to convey personal appeal while simultaneously causing the audience to wonder about his behavior.

 The fine supporting cast includes Henry O'Neill as Jeffrey's colleague -- and the father of his late fiancee -- John Sutton as a slimy coworker, and Jean Rogers as Sutton's ex-wife.
 Rogers, who I saw in INSIDE STORY (1939) last fall at Cinecon, reminded me a bit of Marjorie Reynolds in this.